 "Not the easiest thing to go and do," he added.

-Mr Brooks recalls Number 32 Squadron flying Hurricanes and Number 610 Squadron flying Spitfires.
+Mr Brooks said Number 32 Squadron flew Hurricanes and Number 610 Squadron flew Spitfires.

 "Our aircraft, luckily, had been scrambled earlier on, so they were up there at a height ready to come down onto the Germans," he said.